Extrapolation of Machine-Learning Interatomic Potentials for Organic and Polymeric Systems: Abstract

 \section{Abstract}

 Machine-Learning Interatomic Potentials (MLIPs) have surged in popularity due to their promise of expanding the spatiotemporal scales possible for simulating molecules with high fidelity.
-The accuracy of any MLIP is dependent on the data used for its training; thus, for large molecules, like polymers, where accurate training data is prohibitively difficult to obtain, it becomes necessary to pursue non-traditional methods to construct MLIPs, many of which are based on constructing MLIPs using smaller, analogous chemical systems.
-However, we have yet to understand the limits to which smaller molecules can be used as a proxy for extrapolating macromolecular energetics.
-Here, we provide a ``control study'' for such experiments, exploring the ability of MLIP approaches to extrapolate between n=1-8 n-polyalkanes at identical conditions.
-Through Principal Covariates Classification, we quantitatively demonstrate how convergence in chemical environments between training and testing datasets coincides with an MLIP's transferability.
-Additionally, we show how careful attention to the construction of an MLIP's neighbor list can promote greater transferability when considering various levels of the energetic hierarchy.
-Our results establish a roadmap for how one can create transferable MLIPs for macromolecular systems without the prohibitive cost of constructing system-specific training data.
+The accuracy of any MLIP is dependent on the data used for its training; thus, for large molecules like polymers and biomolecules, where ab initio training data is prohibitively difficult to obtain, it becomes necessary to use smaller, analogous chemical systems to construct MLIPs.
+Here, we perform a control study using $n = 1-8$ linear alkanes to determine when MLIPs trained on small molecules can accurately extrapolate to longer chains and more complex architectures.
+By combining MLIP performance analysis with environment‑resolved SOAP descriptors and Principal Covariates Classification, we show that reliable extrapolation emerges precisely when the relevant local chemical environments have converged between training and target systems.
+We further demonstrate that careful construction of the neighbor list substantially improves the learnability of intermolecular energetics, the component most critical for polymeric behavior.
+Together, these results provide a practical, data‑driven blueprint for designing transferable MLIPs for macromolecular materials, whether built from bespoke training data or adapted from emerging universal MLIP frameworks.